On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Numerical Study of the Epsilon Term

 To see how well $\epsilon_{,u}^{(1)}$ approximates the exact error $\epsilon_{,u}$, we again define the cumulative sum up to the $m^{th}$ root of the difference between $\epsilon_{,u}$ and $\epsilon_{,u}^{(1)}$ at each $n$ to be

 $\gamma_{m,u}^{(1)}$ are evaluated for different values of $m$ up to $m=2000$ at several representative locations inside the causal diamond; the results are shown in Figure \ref{fig:gamma_u}.
-As can be seen in the figure, $\gamma_{m,u}^{(1)}$ at all locations grows slower than $H_m$.
+As can be seen in the figure, $\gamma_{m,u}^{(1)}$ is bounded from above by some constant (gray dashed line).
 This means that any divergences we found in our analytic approximations are real divergences and would not be cancelled away by further corrections.
 Therefore, we conclude that $\epsilon_{,u}^{(1)}$ alone is sufficient to approximate $\epsilon_{,u}$, for the purposes of studying its short distance behavior.